For access on Saturday, September 14th - Mount Trashmore will be hosting the Trashmore 5K. You can sign up at - www.trashmore5k.com

 - All trail users (bikers & walkers) MUST CHECK-IN at tent by trail entrance.

 - Bike helmet use is strongly recommended!

 - There are stairs on the Stumptown Trail; strollers can only be used on the Overlook Trail.

 - No driving to the top of Mount Trashmore.
 It is a trail, not designed for vehicles.

 - There are no lights on the trails or at the overlook.

-- Due to time constraints, walkers will need to be on trails 30 mintues before closing time.
+- Due to time constraints, walkers will need to be on trails 30 minutes before closing time.

-- 2 inch or wider tires are recommeded for Trashmore Trail.
+- 2 inch or wider tires are recommended for Trashmore Trail.

 Watch for truck traffic!
 Trails are adjacent to an operational compost facility with a shared entrance and roads.